 But the cross will not be the end.
 He will defeat the grave.
 Yeshua, the risen Lord.
 The Life.
 Victor over sin and conqueror of death.
 He will ascend into Heaven to sit at the right hand of His Father, alive evermore, El Olam (Everlasting God).

 The Lion of Judah.
 The Judge, fierce and holy and righteous.
-All will bow the knee.
-Praise and honour, glory and majesty to Him forever, Lord God almighty.
+One day, every knee will bow in reverence to Him.
+Praise and honour, glory and majesty forever, Lord God almighty.

 ...
 Child like no other.
 Her beautiful boy.